-This Deliverable Report D7.7 presents the first update (second version) of the Dissemination and Communication Plan whose scope is defined in Annex 1 of the Grant Agreement: The Dissemination and Communication Plan will contain the information regarding overall dissemination activity: type of activities, schedule, who's who information (roles and responsibilities) of both the past and future dissemination activities.
+This Deliverable Report D7.8 presents the final version of the Dissemination and Communication Plan whose scope is defined in Annex 1 of the Grant Agreement: The Dissemination and Communication Plan will contain the information regarding overall dissemination activity: type of activities, schedule, who's who information (roles and responsibilities) of both the past and future dissemination activities.
 This is devised as a roadmap to any information produced by the project.
-Being the second version of the DCP, deliverable D7.7 presents the dissemination and communication activities that have been carried out in the first eighteen months of the project.
-The document also provides information about the activities planned for 2021, between M18 and M30.
-Activities scheduled for dates later than M30 will be reported in the Final Dissemination and Communication Plan (D7.8 due in M30).
+Being the last and final version of the DCP, deliverable D7.8 presents the dissemination and communication activities that have been carried out in the first thirty months of the project.
+The document also provides information about the activities planned for 2022 and 2032, from M30 to the end of the project.